joewallace7/py-data-mgmt/readme.md

 **File:** datamgmt.py

+**This software is *NOT* meant to be a database abstraction tool.
+It is assumed the user is comfortable using SQL for querying databases.**

 ## Purpose

 This is a single Python script with a collection of functions meant to make data management, particularly